K0lb3/UnityPy/README.md

 You probably have to read [Important Classes](#important-classes) and [Important Object Types](#important-object-types) to understand how it works.

-People who have slightly advanced python skills should take a look at [UnityPy/tools/extractor.py](UnityPy/tools/extractor.py) for a more advanced example.
+People with slightly advanced python skills should look at [UnityPy/tools/extractor.py](UnityPy/tools/extractor.py) for a more advanced example.
-It can also be used as the general template or simply as an importable tool.
+It can also be used as a general template or as an importable tool.

 ## Important Classes

 ### [Environment](UnityPy/environment.py)

-Environment loads and parses the files that are given to it.
+Environment loads and parses the given files.
 It can be initialized via:

 * a file path - apk files can be loaded as well
 * a folder path - loads all files in that folder (bad idea for folders with a lot of files)
-* a stream - e.g. io.BytesIO, file stream,...
+* a stream - e.g., io.BytesIO, file stream,...
 * a bytes object - will be loaded into a stream

-UnityPy can detect itself if the file is a WebFile, BundleFile, Asset, or APK itself.
+UnityPy can detect if the file is a WebFile, BundleFile, Asset, or APK.

-The unpacked assets will be loaded into ``.files``, which is a dict consisting of ``asset-name : asset``.
+The unpacked assets will be loaded into ``.files``, a dict consisting of ``asset-name : asset``.

 All objects of the loaded assets can be easily accessed via ``.objects``, which itself is a simple recursive iterator.